 That got me wondering what other pieces of street art were hiding around Port Adelaide.
 I knew that a couple of years ago two big pieces had been painted on each side of a seven storey building – at that size they were hard to miss.
 I had also seen a few other large scale murals around the place, but had never looked closely.

-A quick online search told me Port Adelaide had been the host of the Wonderwalls Festival in 2015.
-This was when a lot of the street art was created.
-Port Adelaide is again participating in 2017.
-In April we can expect to see a whole new lot of street art appear.
-In the meantime, get down to Port Adelaide and have a walk around to see some of the amazing art below.
-I’ve only added a small selection.
+A quick online search at the time told me Port Adelaide had been the host of the Wonderwalls Festival in both 2015 and 2017.
+This gave a great start to the art in the area with well known local and international street artists, such as Jimmy C and Natalia Rak, making their mark.
+Now new art is popping up regularly wherever there is a big blank wall.
+It’s really worth getting down to Port Adelaide and having a walk around to see some of the amazing art below.
+I’ve only added a small selection of the artwork.
 You will have to make your way to Port Adelaide to see the rest.
-Download the map from the Our Port website to help you to find where the art is hiding.
+Download the free Port Adelaide street art map from the Our Port website to help you to find where the art is hiding.

-Is there some street art near you I should they to visit?
+Is there some street art near you I should to visit?
 Let me know in the comments below.

 Want to make a day of it?
 Click here to read my post on other things to do in Port Adelaide.

 Or read these posts on other South Australian attractions

 Riding the Pichi Richi Railway in Quorn South Australia

 Best McLaren Vale Wine Tours – Wine Tasting in South Australia

 Liked this post?
 Share it with your friends or pin it for later